-- The Ausenco "desktop" engineering studies to assess the economic potential of a smaller project at Canariaco Norte began in February.
-The total cost incurred for the quarter ended March 31, 2021, totaled \$3,180 compared to \$Nil for the quarter ended March 31, 2020. - General exploration costs were \$14,099, for the quarter ended March 31, 2021 compared to \$1,411 for the quarter ended March 31, 2020.
-These costs include all geological, geochemical, geophysical studies and field work and are credited towards keeping the Company's permits in good standing. - Environment, health, and safety costs relate to costs incurred in connection to acquiring and maintaining all environmental permits to maintain the properties in good standing as well as all health and safety activities.
-The total costs incurred for the quarter ended March 31, 2021, are \$15,286 compared to \$9,624 for the quarter ended March 31, 2020. - Project management and field support costs include project management and all other costs related to the maintenance of the operational overhead structure in Peru.
-These costs include salaries and wages of personnel in Lima, the Chiclayo and the Cañariaco Copper Project camp facility, communication, transportation, drill core and equipment storehouse facility, the Chiclayo drill core storage facility and communication, transportation, other drill core and equipment storehouse facilities, food, lodging and fuel costs.
-For the quarter ended March 31, 2021, these costs totaled \$37,073 compared with \$38,867 for the three months ended March 31, 2020.
+- Mineral rights and surface access rights costs (Vigencia payments) for the quarter ended September 30, 2021, are \$152,860; compared to \$155,689 for the comparable period in 2020.
+The decrease in costs is related to exchange rates in this period compared with prior period. - The Ausenco "desktop" engineering studies to assess the economic potential of a smaller project at Canariaco Norte began in February.
+The total cost incurred for engineering studies for the nine months ended September 30, 2021, totaled \$102,666 compared to \$Nil for the quarter ended September 30, 2020. - General exploration costs were \$81,959, for the nine months ended September 30, 2021 compared to \$39,769 for the quarter ended September 30, 2020.
+These costs include all geological, geochemical, geophysical studies and field work and are credited towards keeping the Company's permits in good standing.
+The increase of \$42,190 is mainly due to increase in activity and change in allocation of 2020 expenses to match current period - Environment, health, and safety costs relate to costs incurred in connection to acquiring and maintaining all environmental permits to maintain the properties in good standing as well as all health and safety activities.
+The total costs incurred for the nine months ended September 30, 2021, are \$91,745 compared to \$48,552 for the nine months ended September 30, 2020.
+The Company was more active with environmental work and studies during this period. - Field support and project management costs include project management and all other costs related to the maintenance of the operational overhead structure in Peru.
+These costs include salaries and wages of personnel in Lima, the Chiclayo and the Cañariaco Copper Project camp facility, communication, transportation, drill core and equipment storehouse facility, and communication, transportation, other drill core and equipment storehouse facilities, food, lodging and fuel costs.
+For the nine months ended September 30, 2021, these costs totaled \$33,105 compared with \$89,187 for the nine months ended September 30, 2020.
+The decrease of \$56,082 is mainly due to change in allocation of 2020 expenses to match current period - Cost recoveries were \$22,260 for the nine months ended September 30, 2021, compared to \$25,336 for the comparable period in 2020.
+Cost recoveries are costs reimbursed by Plan B in connection with their option agreement